pikaroot/cr4ckalysis/README.md

 ## Limitations

 - `Wordlists` used must contain at least 50 words in order to function properly (For SSH and FTP cracking).
+- When inserting `file` as parameter, the root `/` or current `./` must include at the front of the file for better performance.
 - Limited hash algorithms (based on NIST framework policy) are supported in hash analysis and recovery.
+- End users cannot modify the thread counts as it will affect the stability of the system. `default threads = 30`

 ## Requirements